eslint/eslint/docs/rules/no-irregular-whitespace.md

+# no-irregular-whitespace

-# disallow irregular whitespace (no-irregular-whitespace)
+Disallows irregular whitespace characters.

 Invalid or irregular whitespace causes issues with ECMAScript 5 parsers and also makes code harder to debug in a similar nature to mixed tabs and spaces.